bgachara/bgachara.github.io/posts/databases.md

     - Solution is to track modified record ids per query.

 - Expression Evaluation
   - The DBMS represents a WHERE clause as an expression tree.
-  - The nodes in the tree represent different expression types
-    - comparisons, conjuction, arithmetic operators, constant values, tuple attribute references.
+The nodes in the tree represent different expression types; comparisons, conjuction, arithmetic operators, constant values, tuple attribute references.
   - Evaluating predicates in this manner is slow as the DBMS traverses the tree and for each node that it visits, it must figure out what the operator needs to do.
-  - JIT compilation can potentially speed times up hence a better approach.
+  - A better approach is to evaluate the expression directly, an even better one being to vectorize it.
+JIT compilation can potentially speed times up even more hence a better approach.
+  - Velox converts expression trees into a flattened intermediate representation that they then execute during query processing, think of it like an array of function pointers to precomplied (untemplated) primitives.

 ### Scheduler